-Sets the time between the initial torque set with F011 or F012 and either the Max Current Limit set with F014 or full output voltage.
+Sets the time between the initial value set with F011 or F012 and either the Max Current Limit set with F014 or full output voltage.
 Set the time to enable soft starts without stalls.
 Also, consider the motor's application.
 For example, centrifugal pumps may require a shorter ramp time.

-Ramp time is affected by the following conditions:
+Acceleration time is affected by the following conditions:

-- 1. Current limit will extend the ramp time if the motor does not reach full speed while in current limit mode. - 2.
-Anti-oscillation circuit may shorten the ramp time if the motor reaches full speed before end of ramp.
+- 1. Reducing the Current Limit setting will extend the acceleration time if the motor reaches full speed prematurely. - 2.
+The anti-oscillation circuit may shorten the ramp time if the motor reaches full speed before the programmed ramp time has expired.